Public opinion on climate change: United States

+Surveys of US adults re global warming show slowly growing agreements that global warming is occurring and is mostly human-caused.
+By 2025, over 70% of surveyed US adults agreed that global warming is happening, and almost 60% agree that it is mostly human-caused.

 Democrats (blue) and Republicans (red) have long differed in views of the importance of addressing climate change, the gap widening in the late 2010s.

 Opinions regarding the causes of global warming continued to diverge into the 2020s, with Democrats three times more likely to view it as human-caused.

 The sharp divide over the existence of and responsibility for global warming and climate change falls largely along political lines.
 Overall, 60% of Americans surveyed said oil and gas companies were "completely or mostly responsible" for climate change.

 Opinion about human causation of climate change increased substantially with education among Democrats, but not among Republicans.
 Conversely, opinions favoring becoming carbon neutral declined substantially with age among Republicans, but not among Democrats.

 In the U.S. global warming is nowadays often a partisan political issue.
 Republicans tend to oppose action against a threat that they regard as unproven, while Democrats tend to support actions that they believe will reduce global warming and its effects through the control of greenhouse gas emissions.

 In the United States, support for environmental protection was relatively non-partisan in the twentieth century.
 Republican Theodore Roosevelt established national parks whereas Democrat Franklin Delano Roosevelt established the Soil Conservation Service.
 Republican Richard Nixon was instrumental in founding the United States Environmental Protection Agency, and tried to install a third pillar of NATO dealing with environmental challenges such as acid rain and the greenhouse effect.
 Daniel Patrick Moynihan was Nixon's NATO delegate for the topic.

 This non-partisanship began to erode during the 1980s, when the Reagan administration described environmental protection as an economic burden.
 Views over global warming began to seriously diverge between Democrats and Republicans during the negotiations that led up to the creation of the Kyoto Protocol in 1998.
 In a 2008 Gallup poll of the American public, 76% of Democrats and only 41% of Republicans said that they believed global warming was already happening.
 The opinions of the political elites, such as members of Congress, tends to be even more polarized.

 One public survey out of Yale University concluded that there are "Six Americas" as it pertains to categories of public opinion on climate change (or Global Warming, per the survey).
 These "Six Americas" are: